-Appropriate Adult | Youth Justice Legal Centre (yjlc.uk); DRAFT GUIDE FOR (publishing.service.gov.uk) (role and responsibilities of an Appropriate Adult).
+Appropriate Adult | Youth Justice Legal Centre (yilc.uk); Appropriate Adult Guidance (publishing.service.gov.uk) (role and responsibilities of an Appropriate Adult).

 No child / student may be subject to a search by police on school premises.
-Any such search should be carried out at the police station with an AA in attendance to the search.
+Any such search should be carried out at the police station and only with an Appropriate Adult in attendance to the search.